 Please continue to check KCMO Reopens FAQ for updated information including rules about outside group gathering sizes and mask requirements at the link provided below.
 Also make sure to read the Return to Play Guidelines for Sporting Fields and Athletics also provided below.

-The updated Order will take effect at 12:01 a.m. on Friday, April 30, 2021 and will remain in effect until May 28, 2021, unless modified or rescinded before that date.
-The Order will be evaluated on an ongoing basis and may be modified as circumstances change, based on guidance from public health officials and other medical experts.
+The updated order will take effect at 12:01 AM on Monday, August 2 and will remain in effect until 12:01 AM, on Saturday, August 28 unless modified or rescinded.
+The order will be evaluated on an ongoing basis and may be modified as circumstances change, based on guidance from public health officials and other medical experts.

 CDC is responding to a pandemic of respiratory disease spreading from person-to-person caused by a novel (new) coronavirus.
 The disease has been named “coronavirus disease 2019” (abbreviated “COVID-19”).
 This situation poses a serious public health risk.
 The federal government is working closely with state, local, tribal, and territorial partners, as well as public health partners, to respond to this situation.
 COVID-19 can cause mild to severe illness; most severe illness occurs in older adult and individual with existing health issues.
 Situation in U.S. Different parts of the country are seeing different levels of COVID-19 activity.
 The United States nationally is in the acceleration phase of the pandemic.
 The duration and severity of each pandemic phase can vary depending on the characteristics of the virus and the public health response.
 CDC and state and local public health laboratories are testing for the virus that causes COVID-19.
 View CDC’s Public Health Laboratory Testing map.
 All 50 states have reported cases of COVID-19 to CDC.
 U.S. COVID-19 cases include: Imported cases in travelers Cases among close contacts of a known case Community-acquired cases where the source of the infection is unknown.
 Most U.S. states are reporting some community spread of COVID-19.
 View latest case counts, deaths, and a map of states with reported cases.